Empty Store: A Great Business Decision

 People are in business to make money, people buying small business for sale to make money too; you might think that their first duty is to create a quality product or provide outstanding service, but make no mistake, profit is the goal.
 That’s as it should be – after all, nobody would sell me falafel out of the goodness of their heart.
 Real estate works the same way; landlords purchase and rent property to make a profit, whether it’s an investment that they plan to sell later or otherwise, money is the objective.

 Things don’t always go as planned.
 Take this empty store as an example: three or four years ago, it was a nail salon.
 The landlord informed the tenant that the rent would be raised in the next lease.
-The tenant explained that this increase would take her past the breaking point and the best business decision for the tenant would be to close up shop and go work for somebody else.
+The tenant explained that this increase would take her past the breaking point with no chance to establish business credit, and so the best business decision for the tenant would be to close up shop and go work for somebody else.
 The landlord was unyielding, and the shop was closed.
 The tenant tried to work out a temporary agreement; she could keep the salon open until the landlord found a new tenant, but the landlord “preferred to show the property empty.”

 Aside from a few brief months as a second hand clothing store, the property has remained vacant ever since.
 (I believe the salon closed sometime in 2008.)